meilisearch/documentation/learn/cookbooks/search_bar_for_docs.md

 ::: note

 The host URL and the API key you will provide in the next steps correspond to the credentials of this Meilisearch instance.
-In the example above, the host URL is `http://localhost:7700` and the API key is `myMasterKey`.
+In the example above, the host URL is `http://localhost:7700` and the API key is `MASTER_KEY`.

 :::